qiime2/docs/source/tutorials/pd-mice.rst

    head -n 6 manifest

-When using the single end manifest format, a sample name can only appear in one line and can only map to one sequencing file.
-In a paired end manifest, the sample name should appear twice.
-The **absolute-filepath** for each sample must be an `absolute path`_, which specifies the “full” location of the file.
+When using the manifest formats, a sample name can only appear in one line and can only map to one sequencing file per column (one column for single-end, two columns for paired-end).
+The **absolute-filepath** for each sample must be an `absolute path`_, which specifies the "full" location of the file.
 We do that here using the ``$PWD`` variable, which uses the local absolute directory.
-The **direction** column can only have two values: *forward* and *reverse*.

 We’ll use the manifest to import our data.